 The cost of repairing a roof leak varies and depends on the extent of the damage.
 Most homeowners can look at paying an average of $650 for the repair, but the cost can range from $300 to $1,000.
 If the leak is very small and if the repair doesn’t require many materials, the repair could cost as little as $150.
-If you’d like an estimate of costs, just give us a call at (407) 732-7262 and we’d be happy to help or answer any questions.
+If you’d like an estimate of costs, give us a call at (407) 732-7262 and we’d be happy to answer any questions.

 Whether or not the leak repair is covered by your insurance depends on what caused the leak.
-If the damage was caused by a storm, for example, your insurance, provided it doesn’t have a wind or hail exclusion, may cover the cost of the repair.
+If the damage was caused by a storm, your insurance, provided it doesn’t have a wind or hail exclusion, may cover the cost of the repair.

 If you’re wanting to replace or repair your roof but your insurance company isn’t giving you enough money to cover it, you have the option of signing an AOB.
 Only sign an AOB with a roofer you trust.
 Signing an AOB will allow roofers, like us, to use our industry experience to negotiate on your behalf.
 We’ve recovered thousands of extra dollars from insurance companies for hundreds of our clients.
-Are you being ‘short-paid’ or underpaid by your insurance company?
-Click here for more information on whether you should sign an AOB.

 If your roof is relatively new and the damage was caused in an isolated area, a leak repair may be sufficient.
 However, if the damage is widespread or if it was caused by general wear and tear, it might be time to get a new roof.
-If there are cracks in the flashing, the roof is sagging, or the shingles are curling or cracked, those are signs that your roof may need to be replaced.
+If there are cracks in the flashing, the roof is sagging, or the shingles are curling or cracked, your roof may need to be replaced.

-The best way to prevent future leaks is the make sure that you regularly inspect and maintain your roof.
+The best way to prevent future leaks is to make sure you regularly inspect and maintain your roof.
 Regularly check the most common leak locations, such as chimneys, skylights, flashing, gutters, and vents.
 Also regularly check your attic for mold and damp spots.
 Then, if you see a problem, you can get it repaired before it actually turns into a leak.